 To start with a drink, I ordered the ubiquitous Mai Tai, something I always stay away from because of how easy it is to fool around with.
 But I really felt like one, and the $6.95 price was listed (as was the case for all their drinks), so why not?
 It ended up being okay.
 You’re going to see I echo that sentiment a lot in this review.
 I suppose there was a fair amount of rum, but I tasted nothing but pineapple.
 The glass was large and there was little ice, which meant the drink was substantial.
 However, due to the lack of ice, that also made it borderline warm.
 At least that stupid umbrella toothpick made it looked beautiful.

 For an appetizer (along with the complimentary fried noodles and duck/mustard sauces), we got the scallion pancakes.
 There were two, not overly impressive.
 They managed to be slightly crispy and not greasy, but were so doughy that it was hard to taste and find the scallions.
-For his meal, he ordered the crab dumplings, which the menu card said were only offered on Sundays, but he asked and they said they could make them.
+For his meal, my friend John ordered the crab dumplings, which the menu card said were only offered on Sundays, but he asked and they said they could make them.
 He thought they were great, while I thought they were—you guessed it—just okay.
 Bonus points for using real crab and not imitation.

 My meal was the Singapore Mei Fun, which was thin rice noodles with curry flavor.
 I asked for extra spicy, and they did a mediocre job on the heat.
 It was not greasy, and there was a good amount of shrimp, chicken, and pork, but it left me underwhelmed.
 Would I come here again?
-Maybe, but I’m not in any rush.
+Probably not.
 I almost did not know what to make of it, because I don’t think I have ever had such an “average” experience.
 The service was not bad (there was one younger waiter who was cracking jokes, smiling, and seemed to be having a good time), and the older tuxedo-laden servers were probably the same guys who were there when I was a little kid.
 Be advised: only come here if you are really craving that old-fashioned sit-down Chinese dinner.
 If not, stick to takeout at your favorite local greasy spoon joint.
 I know I will for the time being.
 3 out of 5 stars.

-This review was previously posted here.
 Crown Palace is located at 1285 State Route 35 in Middletown, New Jersey.